-This Creamy Cajun Potato Soup is a quick and easy dinner that can be on your table in 30 minutes.
+This Creamy Cajun Potato Soup is a quick and easy dinner that will be ready to serve in just 30 minutes.
 It’s flavorful, creamy, and super comforting, perfect for a cold winter day!

 *Originally published December 2016.
 Text updated.*

 REASONS WHY YOU’LL LOVE THIS CREAMY POTATO SOUP:

 - It’s done in no time!
 This rich and delicious soup is ready to enjoy in under an hour.

 - If you crave a big bowl of comforting soup like I do in the winter, this is the perfect recipe for you.

 - You could store this soup in the freezer and enjoy it later!
 It stays good in the freezer for up to 6 months.